 Nakajima of Digital Devil Story learns this lesson very painfully after he summons the demon Loki to kill two of his classmates.
 After biding his time, Loki turns on Nakajima, and almost succeeds in killing him.

 In The Shattered World, The Leader of the Circle plots to release the spirit of the Necromancer from its tomb, convinced that the arch-sorcerer who'd shattered the planet centuries ago could be forced to put it back together.
 The novel's protagonists are Genre Savvy enough to see this trope in the making, and rush to stop this scheme.
 The truth is a inversion of expectations.
 The revived ghost of the Necromancer lacks the power to reassemble the world, and turns out not to be evil after all; rather, he's the reason why anyone survived the Earth-Shattering Kaboom in the first place.

 Anyone who would attempt to use The One Ring against The Lord of the Rings would learn very harshly that the evil corrupting it answered to one master and one master only.
 Even contemplating using it is risky.

 Randall Flagg of The Dark Tower goes through great lengths in order for Roland's (and the Crimson King's) son Mordred to be born.
 He is killed later for underestimating what he created.

 Merrin Meredith in Septimus Heap fetches the Two-Faced Ring and puts it on so that he can use its powers to kill his arch-enemy Septimus Heap.
 The ring proceeds to almost squashing off his thumb.

-According to Ciaphas Cain, when Chaos cultists seek to attract attention of their patron deity, if they are lucky, they just muck about enacting rituals they don't understand, and start worming their way into positions of influence, where they can disrupt the proper functioning of the Imperium.
+According to Ciaphas Cain, when Chaos cultists seek to attract attention of their patron deity, if they are lucky, they just muck about enacting rituals they don't understand, and maybe manage to worm their way into positions of influence, where they can disrupt the proper functioning of the Imperium.
 If they are not lucky, they succeed.